RaviNarada/Parking_Slot_Detection/README.md

 OpenCV (Image processing & contour detection)

+The Scikit-Learn package is used for model training with an SVC as the Training model

 Deep Learning Frameworks (Possibly TensorFlow/PyTorch for object detection)

-YOLO/SSD (If real-time detection is implemented)
+YOLO/SSD (If real-time detection is implemented) --- Future Enhancement

 🚀 Potential Applications
 Smart Cities – Automated parking management.